-- Principal - Shall call the Superintendent's Office to provide information about the problem, sections of the site affected, and all other pertinent information. - Inform the Director of Buildings and Grounds and they will call the utility company if necessary and appropriate. - Advise the faculty and staff of the problem and what actions are being discussed - Staff - Do whatever is possible to keep students and staff warm, dry, and safe until contingency plans are implemented. - The Superintendent shall determine what will be done at the site to protect the welfare of the students and staff, including decisions about the following: - \circ $\;$ Relocation of student and staff to finish out the school day - Transportation needs and deployment - Food Service requirements - Notification of parents - Involvement of the media - Notify the presidents of the Cambrian District Teachers and California Schools Employee Associations.
+- o Do whatever is possible to keep students and staff warm, dry, and safe until contingency plans are implemented. - The Superintendent shall determine what will be done at the site to protect the welfare of the students and staff, including decisions about the following: - Relocation of student and staff to finish out the school day - Transportation needs and deployment - Food Service requirements - Notification of parents - Involvement of the media - Notify the presidents of the Cambrian District Teachers and California Schools Employee Associations.

-• Water Service Failure
+Water Service Failure

-- Sanitation becomes a problem after approximately 2 hours of interrupted water service. - If you anticipate a shut down of water for that long, maximize the use of sanitary facilities to the extent possible.
+- Sanitation becomes a problem after approximately 2 hours of interrupted water service. - o If you anticipate a shut down of water for that long, maximize the use of sanitary facilities to the extent possible.

-• Electrical Service Failure
+Electrical Service Failure

-- Contingency plans to be considered will depend on the time of year; the amount of natural light available in classrooms, the outside temperature, and the length of time electricity is expected to be off - During short duration failure, classes will necessarily have to alter classroom work schedules due to the lack of electrical current - Several flashlights should be available for use during times when emergency lighting has failed or is inadequate
+- Contingency plans to be considered will depend on the time of year; the amount of natural light available in classrooms, the outside temperature, and the length of time electricity is expected to be off - o During short duration failure, classes will necessarily have to alter classroom work schedules due to the lack of electrical current - Several flashlights should be available for use during times when emergency lighting has failed or is inadequate

-• Gas Service Failure
+Gas Service Failure

-- Gas Service is a primary source of heat; therefore, in most instances, the outside temperature will dictate what will need to be done to keep the school in operation and the students and staff warm. - If a gas leak creates a danger of explosion, the actions described under "Threat of Explosion" should immediately be implemented.
+- Gas Service is a primary source of heat; therefore, in most instances, the outside temperature will dictate what will need to be done to keep the school in operation and the students and staff warm. - o If a gas leak creates a danger of explosion, the actions described under "Threat of Explosion" should immediately be implemented.